Strengthening Biodiversity Strategies in Senegal

 Using TerriStories® to Simulate Challenges and Solutions for Biodiversity

-Through this interactive approach, stakeholders step into the realities of three emblematic territories facing pressures such as pollution, overexploitation, and ecosystem fragmentation.
+Through this interactive approach, stakeholders had the chance to step into the realities of three emblematic territories facing pressures such as pollution, overexploitation, and ecosystem fragmentation.
 Over the course of the workshops, the game guides participants in exploring contextual challenges, identifying priorities, and shaping concrete actions.
 By simulating real decision-making dynamics, TerriStories® created a space for negotiation, shared understanding, and the co-construction of solutions tailored to national and territorial needs.

 Overview of the Multi-stakeholder dialogue process